Bob Backlund: Feud with Bret Hart; WWF Champion (1994–1995)

+Presidential campaign (1995–1996)

 After the title loss, Backlund wrestled progressively less often, never again reaching main event status.

 On January 22, 1995, he competed in the 1995 Royal Rumble in Tampa, Florida.
 This time Backlund was quickly eliminated, being tossed over the top rope in just 16 seconds.
 On February 19 on the WWF Action Zone he defeated Davey Boy Smith via disqualification when Bret Hart attacked him.
-On the March 13, episode of Monday Night Raw Backlund battled Intercontinental Champion Jeff Jarrett in a rare heel vs heel match; Backlund won via disqualification after Razor Ramon attacked Jarrett to prevent the title from chaning hands and preserving Ramon's scheduled title opportunity at the upcoming WrestleMania.
+On the March 13, episode of Monday Night Raw Backlund battled Intercontinental Champion Jeff Jarrett in a rare heel vs heel match; Backlund won via disqualification after Razor Ramon attacked Jarrett to prevent the title from changing hands and preserving Ramon's scheduled title opportunity at the upcoming WrestleMania.
 On April 2, 1995, Backlund faced Bret Hart in a "I Quit" match at WrestleMania XI, which Backlund lost, even though he never actually said "I quit", instead screaming unintelligibly into the microphone, which special guest referee Roddy Piper seemed to interpret as "I quit".

-Following WrestleMania, the WWF ran an angle in which Backlund declared his candidacy for President of the United States.
+Following WrestleMania and the feud with Hart ended, the WWF ran an angle in which Backlund declared his candidacy for President of the United States in advance of the 1996 United States presidential election.
 Several vignettes aired, featuring Backlund preaching socially conservative values, and one showed him campaigning at a beach.
 On the May 5, 1995 episode of Monday Night Raw he announced his candidacy.
 In subsequent weeks Backlund provided numerous policy objectives if becoming president, including the prohibition of rock music.
 The latter led to a feud with newcomer and musician Man Mountain Rock.
 Their first match took place on June 10, 1995, in Madison Square Garden; Rock defeated Backlund.
 On the June 12 episode of Raw he found the guitar of Rock in the backstage area and destroyed it, furthering the feud.
 Backlund ultimately gained the upper hand in the feud and dominated Man Mountain in matches as the summer of 1995 progressed.

 Meanwhile, Backlund continued to make television appearances as the year progressed, "campaigning" for the Presidency of the United States.
 On September 24, 1995, at In Your House 3 he introduced Dean Douglas for his match with Razor Ramon and proceeded to berate the audience.
 After a two-month absence from competition he returned to action on October 6, 1995, in Madison Square Garden and was defeated by 1-2-3 Kid.
-This began a house show series that saw the Kid gain numerous victories over the former WWF Champion, before Backlund finally gain a win at a show in Utica, New York on October 15, 1995.
+This began a house show series that saw the Kid gain numerous victories over the former WWF Champion, before Backlund finally gained a win at a show in Utica, New York on October 15, 1995.
 On October 28, 1995, he wrestled his first televised match since WrestleMania XI, defeating Bob Clancy on an episode of WWF Superstars.
 In November he began another house show program, this time with Bob Holly and was undefeated.
 Still campaigning for the Presidency, Backlund confronted a Bill Clinton impersonator who was seated at ringside at the 1995 Survivor Series.
 On the November 27, 1995 episode of Raw, he would again attack Bret Hart.